-Assessment and treatment to relieve lower limb, foot or ankle pain
+Assessment and treatment to relieve lower limb, foot, heel or ankle pain

 Podiatry biomechanics is the way in which the muscles, bones and joints of the feet and lower limb interact and move.
 Many problems caused by these biomechanic factors can impact you, leading to foot, heel or ankle pain such as plantar fasciitis or bunions, knee, hip and lower back issues and leave your gait seriously affected.
 Sports injuries are often incurred by these mechanical faults or inabilities.